Quickstart Feature Flags

 Get back to the flags tab and click edit on the "beta-feature" flag we created earlier.

-Add the "beta-customer" group and make sure that "Enabled if match" is set to true.
+Add the "beta-customer" group and make sure that "Flag is active" is set to true.

 This means that the flag will be evaluated to enabled: true